Spectral and Dynamical contrast on highly correlated Anderson-type models: Abstract

 \section{Abstract}

-{We present simple, physically motivated, examples where small geometric changes on a two-dimensional graph $\mathbb{G}$, combined with high disorder, have a significant impact on the spectral and dynamical properties of the random Schr\"odinger operator $-A_{\mathbb{G}}+V_{\omega}$ obtained by adding a random potential to the graph's adjacency operator.
-Differently from the standard Anderson model, the random potential will be constant along any vertical line, i.e $V_{\omega}(n)=\omega(n_1)$, for $n=(n_1,n_2)\in \mathbb{Z}^2$, hence the models exhibit long range correlations.
-Moreover, one of the models presented here is a natural example where the transient and recurrent components of the absolutely continuous spectrum, introduced by Avron and Simon in \cite{A-S}, coexist and allow us to capture a sharp phase transition present in the model. }
+{ We study spectral and dynamical properties of random Schr\"odinger operators $H_{\mathrm{Vert}}=-A_{\mathbb{G}_{\mathrm{Vert}}}+V_{\omega}$ and $H_{\mathrm{Diag}}=-A_{\mathbb{G}_{\mathrm{Diag}}}+V_{\omega}$ on certain two dimensional graphs ${\mathbb{G}_{\mathrm{Vert}}}$ and ${\mathbb{G}_{\mathrm{Diag}}}$.
+Differently from the standard Anderson model, the random potentials are not independent but, instead, are constant along any vertical line, i.e $V_{\omega}(\bm{n})=\omega(n_1)$, for $\bm{n}=(n_1,n_2)$.
+In particular, the potentials studied here exhibit long range correlations.
+We present examples where geometric changes to the underlying graph, combined with high disorder, have a significant impact on the spectral and dynamical properties of the operators, leading to contrasting behaviors for the ``diagonal" and ``vertical" models.
+Moreover, the ``vertical" model exhibits a sharp phase transition within its (purely) absolutely continuous spectrum.
+This is captured by the notions of transient and recurrent components of the absolutely continuous spectrum, introduced by Avron and Simon in \cite{A-S}.}